kinsyudev/entangle-seed-deposits/README.md

 ## Final data

-All the final data can be found in the [data](https://github.com/kinsyudev/entangle-seed-deposits/tree/main/data) folder
+All the final data can be found in the [data](https://github.com/kinsyudev/entangle-seed-deposits/tree/main/data) folder.

 ## Verify the data